 The temps up here are about 5 to 10 degrees cooler than what you will find in other places around the city.
 The cool breezes come in from the Pacific Ocean into the bay, so it's quite windy up here all year long.

+I recommend wearing layers, so you can add and remove items as necessary.
+It's often windy even at the look-out point and is usually even windier on the walkways.
 Here are more tips on what to wear by month--and remember take off a few degrees for each one when thinking about what the weather might be like at the San Francisco Golden Gate Bridge.

 The San Francisco Golden Gate Bridge sits on the northern end of the city.
 You will find plenty of things to see and do nearby.

 Crissy Field: To the east of the bridge, you will find Crissy Field.
 This green space offers a walking trail, a couple of places to eat and a beach.
 You can also hang out with friends and family at the picnic area or just admire the bridge from below.
+Find out more about visiting.

 Fort Point National Historic Site: This San Francisco attraction is right below the bridge.
 In fact, it was originally slated to be torn down to make way for the bridge, but a last-minute plea saved the building.
 The plans for the bridge had to change to accommodate it and it's a fun place to visit.
 Plus, you can get some breathtaking views of the bridge from the top level.
 Learn more here.